Gardening | Landscaping | Swimming Pools

 Water: More water is needed in the warmer summer weather.
 Water twice weekly very deeply and in the morning - if it has not rained.

 Fruit and Nut Trees: Do not prune citrus trees now except to remove dead or damaged wood.
 Plant citrus trees, it will be three years before fruit production no matter the size or age of a newly transplanted tree.
-Pecans need more wter than most shade trees and you will want to use nitrogen and zinc on them also.
+Pecans need more water than most shade trees and you will want to use nitrogen and zinc on them also.
 Water deciduous fruit trees deeply.
 Cover fruit trees to protect from birds.

 Lawn: Plant Bermuda lawns in mid-to late May.
 Fertilize and apply one inch of water per week to the lawn.
-Once every two or three years - dethatch if necessary.
-For small lawns, use a dethatching rake and dethatch in two directions.
+Once every two or three years - de thatch if necessary.
+For small lawns, use a de thatching rake and de thatch in two directions.
 When finished fertilize and water.

 Herbs: Plant basil, and garlic chives.
-Mulch basil, fennerl, lemon grass, parsley, and peppermint to keep the roots cool.
+Mulch basil, fennel, lemon grass, parsley, and peppermint to keep the roots cool.
 Water herbs deeply every 3-5 days.
 All patio pots that are more than 10 inches need to be watered at least twice a week.
 Now is the time to transplant basil, garlic chives, lemon grass, peppermint, peppers/chilies and spearmint.
 Make sure you wash all herbs in clean water before cooking..

 Roses: Fertilize established roses.
 Liquid fertilizers can be added at two week intervals.